itaysnir/itaysnir.github.io/_posts/2022-10-14-linux-teaching-lab-1.markdown

 Note `mod1.c` declares `static int` variables on its scope. \
 Those variables are only accessible to this module.

-In case "global" variable would like to be used (for example, by other modules or by core-kernel), `EXPORT_SYMBOL(var)` should've been used on the exporting module, and `extern int var` on the importing module.
+In case "global" variable would like to be used (for example, by other modules or by core-kernel), `EXPORT_SYMBOL(var)` should've been used on the exporting module, and `extern int var` on the importing module. \
+The following page describes the various variable scopes possibilities: [kernel-vars][kernel-vars]

 ## Exercise 5 - Kernel oops